SharpCoder/rust_lambda_runtime/README.md

 ## Motivation
 The motivation for this project is a simple one: I just wanted to run some rust code in a Lambda.
 As it turns out, this is not natively supported but thankfully it isn't terribly difficult and the lambda runtime process is well documented.

-# Compilation
-There are some things to do before we can actually compile.
-You need to setup your environment (as shown below) or else the requisite commands/binary will be incompatible with Amazon Linux.

 ## Compilation Enviornment
 Our program ultimately must be cross-compiled in a way that is able to be run on an ec2 container in the aether.
 To achieve this, we'll need to first install the correct system target.